Epicminer256/termuxtoadb/README.md

 5) launch this script and it will set you up in around 10-15 seconds General windows file explorer tip, hold shift and click on adb.exe.
 There should be a option to copy the path to the file.

 Now you have a autoconnect script that you can use at any time.
 Good luck!
+I also recommend that you setup termux to run sshd on boot.